meltano/meltano/docs/src/docs/architecture.md

   2. If an unsupported type update is requested (e.g., float --> int), then an exception is raised.
   3. Columns are never dropped.
 Only UPDATE existing columns or ADD new columns.

-- Data is upserted when an entity has at least one primary key (key_properties not empty).
+- Data is upserted when an stream has at least one primary key (key_properties not empty).
 If there is already a row with the same composite key (combination of key_properties) then the new record updates the existing one.

   No key_properties must be defined for a target to work on append-only mode.
 In that case, the target tables will store historical information with entries for the same key differentiated by their `__loaded_at` timestamp.

-- If a timestamp_column attribute is not defined in the SCHEMA sent to the target for a specific stream, it is added explicitly.
+- If a timestamp_column property is not defined in the SCHEMA sent to the target for a specific stream, it is added explicitly.
 Each RECORD has the timestamp of when the target receives it as a value.
-As an example, `target-snowflake` sets the name of that attribute to `__loaded_at` when an explicit name is not provided in the target's configuration file.
+As an example, `target-snowflake` sets the name of that property to `__loaded_at` when an explicit name is not provided in the target's configuration file.

   When a target is set to work on append-only mode (i.e. no primary keys defined for the streams), the timestamp_column's value can be used to get the most recent information for each record.